 There are draft goals and policies and a list of construction projects that should be considered to improve local travel.
 These are being tested for effectiveness and public reaction.
 A draft Transportation System Plan will be prepared for public review in late 2014 and adoption by the City Council is expected in mid-2015.

-A Transportation Community Resource Group (TCRG) meeting will be held on Tuesday, January 13th from 11 AM to 1 PM at the Eugene Public Library, Bascom and Tykeson Rooms.
-At this meeting, the group will review progress on key TSP items and how they interact with other city policies.
+A Transportation Community Resource Group (TCRG) meeting was held on January 13th, 2015.
+At this meeting, the group reviewed progress on key TSP items and how they interact with other city policies.
 Review the agenda and the meeting materials below:

 - Agenda (PDF, 124 KB)